aantron/ocaml.org/data/planet/ambassadortothecomputers/logic-programming-in-scala-part-1.md

   <span class="o">}</span>
 </code></pre>
 </div>
 <p>Here we compute the set of successor states for a state.
 We make a heuristic simplification: when the flashlight is on the left (the side where everyone begins) we move two people from the left to the right; when it is on the right we move only one.
-I don&rsquo;t have a proof that an answer must take this form, but I believe it, and it makes the code shorter.</p>
+I don’t have a proof that an answer must take this form, but I believe it, and it makes the code shorter.</p>

 <p>So when the light is on the left we fold over all the pairs of people still on the left, compute the time remaining if they were to cross, and if it is not negative build a new state where they and the flashlight are moved to the right and the time remaining updated.</p>